ovistoica/react-native-modern-template/README.md

 If any of them fail, the commit will not be made.
 If you want to bypass the checks, add `--no-verify` as a parameter to `git commit`.

-### CI
+## :rocket: CI/CD

+To setup Travis, simply go to the [Travis Website](https://travis-ci.org) and setup your repo to support Travis.
+That is it 😃

-After you commit to master, Travis will validate the build.
+After you commit to master, or when a PR is opened, Travis will validate the build.
 This includes:
 - typescript checks
 - eslint
 - prettier formatting